Best Natural Food Sources For Omega 7

 The same is also available in tea form but is less nutrient dense than in oil form.

 Macadamia nuts are one of the highest sources of palmitoleic acid after sea buckthorn.
 Although these nuts may be higher in fat and contain more calories, they also happen to be very nutrient dense.

 Along with the important omega 7 content, macadamia nuts also yield protein, fiber and a host of important minerals in sufficient amounts.

-Avocado is a well-known, heart-healthy, nutrient dense food.
+Avocado is a well-known, heart-healthy, nutrient-dense food.
 It is also one of the top foods that contain monounsaturated fats including plamitoleic acid along with others such as oleic acid and linoleic acid.

-It is easy to add avocado in the diet by including it in salads, sandwiches, dips or eating it as is.
+It is easy to add avocado to the diet by including it in salads, sandwiches, dips or eating it as is.
 Another way to have more avocado is to use it as an oil.

 Eggs are perhaps a better known source of omega 3s, but also contain plamitoleic acid in the yolk.